pyepics/pyepics/doc/ca.rst

    :type use_time:  ``True``/``False``
    :param use_ctrl: whether to use the CTRL variant for the PV type
    :type use_ctrl:  ``True``/``False``
-   :param  mask:    integer bitmask to control which changes result in a  callback
+   :param  mask:    bitmask (of dbr.DBE_ALARM, dbr.DBE_LOG, dbr.DBE_VALUE) to control which changes result in a callback.
+Defaults to :data:`DEFAULT_SUBSCRIPTION_MASK`.
    :type mask:      integer
    :param userfcn:  user-supplied callback function
    :type userfcn:   ``None`` or callable